wgross/IdentityShell/docs/example.md

 ## [Defining an API Resource](https://docs.identityserver.io/en/latest/quickstarts/1_client_credentials.html#defining-an-api-resource)

-Beginning with IdentityServer4 v4.x teh Api Scopes are decoupled from the api resources.
-Th first sto in defineing an API is therefore to define a scope:
+Beginning with IdentityServer4 v4.x the Api Scopes are decoupled from the api resources.
+The first step of defining an API is therefore to define a scope:
 ```powershell
 PS> Set-IdentityApiScope -Name "api1"